ChristopherALee/StarDOM/README.md

 It features 'Just Do It', a To-Do application demonstrating the library's flexible abilities to manipulate the DOM.
 You can view the live demo [here](https://github.com/ChristopherALee/JustDoIt).

+## Condition-based DOM Selection
-Condition-based DOM Selection: Selection is determinant on the instance of the respective selector
+Selection is determinant on the instance of the respective selector.
 ``` javascript
 const queue = [];